sean2077/winguake/README.md

 Optional Keywords:

 * `disable`: Whether to disable the application.
 This can be used to override the default configuration.
+* `maximize`: Whether to maximize the window when launching the application (default: false)

 > ⚠️ Note: Do not add comments at the end of a line.
 If you want to add a comment, do so on the previous line.